 God is called different names in the Bible.
 These names show a glimpse of the characteristics He possesses.
 One of the names God is known for is Jehovah-Rapha or Yahweh-Rapha.
 This name means “God who heals.”

-God is not only the Great Physician who heals illnesses and diseases among His people.
-He also redeems and restores people’s souls.
+God is not only the Great Physician who performs physical healing of illnesses and diseases among His people.
+He also redeems and restores people’s souls through spiritual healing.
 He comforts them from mental anguish, anxiety, despair, and fear as He is our wonderful counselor.
 Through the blood of Jesus, God’s people are ultimately saved from spiritual deadness and brought to everlasting life.

 Healing was part of the ministry of Jesus